square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

     This invokes the form action **ProcessPayment**, described in next step.

 ### Step 2: Charge the Payment Source Using the Nonce
 All the remaining actions take place in the **ProcessPayment.cshtml.cs**.
-This server-side component uses the Square .NET SDK C# wrapper library to call the Connect V2 **Transaction** API to charge the payment source using the nonce.
+This server-side component uses the Square .NET SDK C# wrapper library to call the Connect V2 **Payments** API to charge the payment source using the nonce.
 ```csharp
 public void OnPost()
 {